It’s a new world—in so many ways.

 “There won’t be any good reason to reverse it: ‘It won’t be possible to put that genie back in the bottle.'”

-… and he wasn’t even referring to asynchronous care!
+… and he wasn’t even referring to asynchronous telemedicine!

 This pandemic is devastating, overwhelming, and tragic—but it is also an opportunity to reimagine healthcare in America.
 With social distancing across the country, hospitals are experimenting with telemedicine at a large scale for the first time.
 New workflows, innovative staffing models, national scaling of lab tests, reliance on guidelines… efficiency and quality will be key to every part of the new model.